Israel to send 1M coronavirus vaccine doses to Palestinians

 JERUSALEM (AP) — Israel said Friday it will transfer around 1 million doses of soon-to-expire coronavirus vaccines to the Palestinian Authority in exchange for a similar number of doses the Palestinians expect to receive later this year.

+The disparity played out across the globe as the bulk of vaccines went to wealthy countries.
+As those countries have made progress containing their own outbreaks, they have recently begun pledging supplies for poorer countries that were left behind for months.

-The agreement was announced by the new Israeli government that was sworn in on Sunday.
-It said it would transfer Pfizer vaccines that will expire soon, and that the PA would transfer a similar number of vaccines when it receives them from the pharmaceutical company In September or October.
+The new Israeli government, which was sworn in on Sunday, said it would transfer Pfizer vaccines that will expire soon, and that the PA would reimburse it with a similar number of vaccines when it receives them from the pharmaceutical company in September or October.
+Up to 1.4 million doses could be exchanged, the government said in a statement.

+“We will continue to find effective ways to cooperate for the benefit of people in the region,” Foreign Minister Yair Lapid tweeted after the deal was announced.

+There was no immediate comment from the Palestinian Authority, and it was not immediately clear whether it has the capacity to distribute the vaccines before they expire.

 Israel has carried out one of the most successful vaccination programs in the world, allowing it to fully reopen businesses and schools.
 This week, authorities lifted the requirement to wear masks in public, one of the last remaining restrictions.